facebook/docusaurus/packages/docusaurus-plugin-pwa/README.md

 - Type: `boolean`
 - Default: `false`

-Precaching is performed under [certain conditions](#precaching), but can be enabled completely by setting enabling this option.
+Precaching is performed under [certain conditions](#precaching), but can be enabled completely with this option.

 ### `injectManifestConfig`